parkverdict

 Timucuan Ecological & Historic Preserve

 A few of the stars at night with a view of Fort Jefferson.
-85ESSENTIAL NPS Photo / Brett Seymour
+85DOES IT ALL NPS Photo / Brett Seymour

 National Park · FL